Leandros/iojscc/content/partner.md

 - [arvid.io](https://arvid.io) - Thoughts on programming and more

 Want to become a partner?
-Contact us at judges [at] iojcc [dot] org.
+Contact us at judges [at] iojscc [dot] org.